fomightez/jan2015feng_gr_m/where.rst

 In Your Browser/Cloud - Asterisks indicates those in this section I have used
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Launch sessions via `MyBinder.org <https://mybinder.org/>`__ Example can be launched from:  `Here <https://github.com/fomightez/blast-binder/>`__ and BLAST will work along with Python.
+Sessions based on R available elsewhere.

 -  `PythonAnywhere <https://www.pythonanywhere.com>`__\ \* (Others'
    recent views `at the Python
    subreddit <http://www.reddit.com/r/Python/comments/2tr8vk/what_are_your_experiences_with_pythonanywhere/>`__)